0Zeta/RockPaperScissors/README.md

 This is the last meta-layer in my agent and maybe the one with the biggest impact.
 Choosing a random action is a great defensive tool as there is simply no way to beat it.
 An additional decayed performance score gets computed for the agent.
 At this level, I no longer use a probability distribution for score calculation, but the action the agent selected.
 The agent chooses a random action with a certain probability in the following cases:
 * The probability of winning by playing random is >= 92%
-* The agent performance score is below a certain threshold (I tried playing the counter of the action selected by the agent with a certain probability, but this didn't perform too well.)
+* The agent performance score is below a certain threshold (I tried playing the counter of the counter of the action selected by the agent with a certain probability, but this didn't perform too well.)

 ## Observations
 So that's it.
 Essentially just a strange cascade of scores and meta-layers operating on top of an ensemble of other agents.
 Interestingly, this architecture performs way better than previous ones with more meta-layers, more policies and more sophisticated methods for combining weighted probability distributions.
 This could be due to a bot essentially degenerating to random at a certain degree of complexity.